MesecevaKci/deepRL_continuous_control/report.md

 ```
 - 2. smaller number of updates per time step: instead of updating the actor and critic networks 20 times (for 20 agents) at every timestep, amend the code to update the networks 10 times after every 20 timesteps.

-I have mostly worked with the first version of the environment (one agent) given that the second version is useful for algorithms like PPO, A3C, and D4PG that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.

 At the beginning the training of my agent was very slow and even after 500 episodes with 1000 steps for many of the experiments the reward averaged over the last 100 steps was still of the order below 10.
 Therefore I focussed on speeding up the learning process.
 In my case, I have found that the training speed and convergence improved by lowering the number of nodes in the network and batch normalising the networks layers following the [DDPG paper](https://arxiv.org/pdf/1509.02971.pdf).